infused/compass_point/README.md

 ### Azimuth

-Given an string such as "NW", "SE", or "Northeast by east", `azimuth` will return the corresponding azimuth in degrees from 0 to 360:
+Given an string such as "NW", "SE", "Northeast by east", or "N 20° W", `azimuth` will return the corresponding azimuth in degrees from 0 to 360:

     CompassPoint.azimuth('N') #=> 0.0
     CompassPoint.azimuth('S') #=> 180.0
     CompassPoint.azimuth('swbs') #=> 213.75
     CompassPoint.azimuth('Northeast by east') #=> 56.25
+    CompassPoint.azimuth('N 20° W') #=> 340

 You can also get the minimum and maximum azimuths for any abbreviation with `min`, `max` and `min_max`: